geoffder/dometyl-keyboard/README.md

 * An ugly [recreation](dometyl/lib/boards/skeletyl.ml) (yellow) of the [BastardKB Skeletyl](https://github.com/Bastardkb/Skeletyl) (purple).
   ![splaytyl prototype](images/bk_skeletyl_mimic.png)
-* This [configuration](dometyl/lib/boards/deractyl.ml) can serve as a nice place to start if you like the skeletyl, but would like to tweak the column offsets, or would like to (at the price of it being a bit taller) use kailh hotswap
+* This mimic configuration can serve as a nice place to start if you like the skeletyl, but would like to tweak the column offsets, or would like to (at the price of it being a bit taller) use kailh hotswap sockets:
-  sockets:
   ![splaytyl prototype](images/skeletyl_hotswap.png)
-* (Mostly) closed configuration with thumb and plate based off of the [Compactyl](https://github.com/dereknheiley/dactyl-manuform-tight), but with the addition of aggresive secondary column tilt.
+* (Mostly) closed [configuration](dometyl/lib/boards/deractyl.ml) with thumb and plate based off of the [Compactyl](https://github.com/dereknheiley/dactyl-manuform-tight), but with the addition of aggresive secondary column tilt.
   ![deractyl prototype](images/deractyl_prototype.png)